spockele/thesis_code/README.md

 >   - Definition of the ISO standard atmosphere (*ISO 2533-1975*).
 > - *data/*
 >   - Folder with all data files used by the helper functions.

-- *hawc2_out/*
-  - Contains the HAWC2 output files used for the report.

 - *plots/*
   - Plots generated from the helper functions for the report.